GeauxWeisbeck4/andrews-logseq-graph/pages/3 Variables and Statements.md

 				  }
 				  ```
 		- ### 3.3.5 The `switch` statement
-			- Evaluate an expression to an integer value, jump to the case that corresponds to that value
+			- Evaluate an expression to an integer value, jump to the case that corresponds to that value.
+Execution resumes from that point - if `break` statement is encountered, execution jumps out of the `switch`:
+				- Example in code `switch.c`